MahamudM90/Rotating-nav-animation/README.md

 # Rotating-nav-animation
-This is a Small Websit.
+This is a Small Website.